Do you need a version of your logo design to change with every season?.

 The Anatomy Of Holiday Logos

-Critically, holiday logos are not complete redos of your existing logo.
+Critically, holiday logos, like logos for the summer season, are not complete redos of your existing logo.
 Instead, they retain the core brand messaging, but just add a seasonal twist.

 Because there are so many visuals associated with Christmas, practically every brand can seasonalize their logo.
 Ideas include: